This dessert pizza, adapted from Mastering Pizza using Marc Vetri, will steal the show at any summertime gathering.

 - Fresh mint leaves, for garnish

 Dessert recipes from the Middle Ages produced Belgian waffles, which might be made with a waffle iron and have scrumptious toppings like fruit or chocolate.
 In Australia, they have a dessert known as pavlova, a pie with a meringue crust.
 It’s frequently blanketed in fruit.
-In Japan, they make mochi ice cream, which’s a go-between ice cream, and rich desserts, making for scrumptious treats.
+In Japan, they make mochi ice cream, which is a go-between ice cream, and rich desserts, making for scrumptious treats.
 In the Philippines, they make a first-rate dessert that looks like a pancake.
 This is called bibingka.
 They ordinarily serve and eat it around Christmas time.
-In Austria, they eat sponge cake called Sacher torte for dessert.
+In Austria, they eat a sponge cake called Sacher torte for dessert.
 Dessert recipes in Mexico include rice pudding with cinnamon called Arroz con Leche.
-Finally, the Thai have a subculture for their dessert recipes referred to as sticky mango rice, a delicious dish made from rice, coconut, and mango.
+Finally, the Thais have a subculture for their dessert recipes referred to as sticky mango rice, a delicious dish made from rice, coconut, and mango.